slbabin/hangman/README.md

 |  The game accept only one latin character |  Adding non-latin or more than 1 character | The message appears asking to enter just 1 letter | Works as expected  |
 | Prompt to enter "Yes" or "No" |  Player guessed a word or exausted all tries | Display a message to enter only valid input | Works as expected  |
 | Display a message when there are no more words in the file | Player tried all words in the file | Display a message that there are no more words | Works as expected  |

+## Bugs
+- If no words left in the file, the game would run into a loop, continuasly displaying the message that there were no word in the file.
+This issue was fixed by adding a break statement.

 ## Deployment
 1. Login into heroku.com site.